opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 # How to Use

+## ConfigMap Method

 The method `load_profiles` can download a given ConfigMap from OpenShift/Kubernetes and extract the configuration from `data` section.
 This allows for dynamic changes to how (with what environment variables) singleuser servers are deployed - by updating the configuration in the ConfigMap, changes can be automatically pulled on singleuser server (re)start.

+By default, the `load_profiles` method attempts to read profile data from a ConfigMap named "jupyter-singleuser-profiles".
+In addition, it will also search for any ConfigMap with a label that matches "jupyterhub=singleuser-profiles" and load profile data from a key therein named "jupyterhub-singleuser-profiles.yaml".
+This allows for dynamic customization of the JupyterHub deployment.
+These ConfigMaps will be loaded alphabetically, where configuration in later ConfigMaps will override earlier ones.

 This approach requires `c.KubeSpawner.modify_pod_hook` option to point to a function similar to [this](https://github.com/AICoE/jupyterhub-ocp-oauth/blob/master/.jupyter/jupyterhub_config.py#L192) - it simply calls out to `SingleuserProfiles.apply_pod_profile` which takes a pod and updates its configuration based on the profile and returns new pod manifest.

+## Static File Method

 The profiles library can also read configuration from file - although this feature is more for testing purposes (to not require OpenShift/Kubernetes for developlment), it is possible to use file as a source of configuration in production.